dekyalexander/teravin-test-reactjs/README.md

-# react js crud app
+# Teravin Test React Js
 The purpose was to understand hooks and practicing react core concepts like state and data flow.